prprprus/PyMySQLPool/README.md

 You can submit issue and pull requests, please submit an issue before submitting pull requests.

-At last if the project is helpful to you, please click a star, thank you so much.
+At last if the project is helpful to you, please click a star, thank you so much.😃